Mighty fortress. Royal palace. Infamous prison.

-Seven ravens live at the Tower today and are cared for by a dedicated Yeoman Warder known as the Ravenmaster.
+The ravens at the Tower today are cared for by a dedicated Yeoman Warder known as the Ravenmaster.

 These highly intelligent birds have one flight feather trimmed to stop them flying away.

 The Tower of London is still one the world’s leading tourist attractions and a world heritage site, attracting visitors from all over the world.

 And when the gates are locked and all the visitors have gone, the Tower embraces a thriving community within its walls.
 The Tower of London is still home to the Yeomen Warders and their families, the Resident Governor, and a garrison of soldiers.
 There is a doctor and a chaplain.
 And there is even a pub!